elicia4/elicia4/README.md

 - My primary areas of interest are system administration, Linux, and networking.
 - I am using Ubuntu and ArcoLinux as my main operating systems.
-- I have a basic understanding of Docker and am able to use it to create and manage containerized applications.
+- I have a basic understanding of Docker, I am able to use it to create and manage containerized applications.
 - I can write simple Bash scripts to automate tasks.
 - Virtual machines (QEMU/Virt Manager) are an important part of my daily workflow.
 - I can configure a broad range of modern Linux distributions.